Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption Evolution

 \item[(2)] The higher the assimilated amount of neon (compare \subfig{disruption_evolution_2}{b}), the more linear the current quench becomes.
-At the same time, the pre-\ac{TQ} duration and the amplitude of the \ac{IP-spike} are further reduced.
-Additionally, the second radiation peak (\ac{VDE} peak) is reduced with increasing neon assimilation until it forms a radiation plateau -- slightly above the pre-injection radiation level -- which lasts until \acs{tLCFS} or ``hot core'' (explained later in this section), when the plasma current also approaches zero.
+At the same time, the pre-TQ duration and the amplitude of the IP-spike are further reduced.
+Additionally, the second radiation peak (VDE peak) is reduced with increasing neon assimilation until it forms a radiation plateau -- slightly above the pre-injection radiation level -- which lasts until the loss of the $\textrm{t}_\textrm{LCFS}$ or ``hot core'' (explained later in this section), when the plasma current also approaches zero.

-\item[(3--4)] For even higher neon fractions/assimilation (\subfig{disruption_evolution_2}{c}), the \ac{CQ} starts to exhibit a concave shape with a prominent shoulder as introduced in \sect{CQ_VDE}.
+\item[(3--4)] For even higher neon fractions/assimilation (\subfig{disruption_evolution_2}{c}), the CQ starts to exhibit a concave shape with a prominent shoulder as introduced in \sect{CQ_VDE}.
 The radiation plateau vanishes, thus the radiation tail directly approaches zero after the single radiation peak.
-The prominent \ac{CQ} shoulder almost vanishes for the 100\%~\ac{Ne} \ac{SPI}. \end{itemize}
+The prominent CQ shoulder almost vanishes for the 100\%~Ne SPI. \end{itemize}